Evelyn Dick: Background and case

 Evelyn MacLean was born in Beamsville, Ontario to Scottish immigrants Donald and Alexandra MacLean.
-A year after her birth, her family moved to 214 Rosslyn Avenue, Hamilton, Ontario.
+A year after her birth, her family moved to 214 Rosslyn Avenue South, Hamilton, Ontario.
 Her father was an abusive alcoholic who collected firearms.
 He worked as a streetcar conductor for the Hamilton Street Railway (HSR) and was later found to have stolen $200,000 from them.

 At the age of 24 MacLean married John Dick, a 39 year-old man from a Mennonite family who migrated to Canada to escape the Russian Revolution.
 John, who also worked for the HSR, threatened to expose Donald MacLean's fraud.
 Evelyn began a sexual relationship with a new boyfriend, Bill Bohozuk, days after her marriage and separated from John within three months.
 John Dick disappeared after another three months.

 After John was reported missing, a human torso was found on the Hamilton Mountain near Albion Falls by five local children, Faith Reid, David Reid, Fred Weaver, Jim Weaver and Bob Weaver.
-The condition of the victim's testicles allowed him to be identified as John.
+A cyst on the torso’s posterior and an undescended testicle allowed the victim to be identified as John.
 John's head and limbs had been sawn from his body and — as later evidence revealed — were disposed of in the furnace of Evelyn's home at 32 Carrick Avenue.
 Evelyn, Donald MacLean and Bill Bohozuk were subsequently charged with murder.
 Bohozuk was cleared of wrongdoing despite attempts by Dick to place blame on him.